 Romancing the sea

 The romance of the sea is consumated on ships.
 Except for dolphins and whales, no sane mammal will venture out into open waters without one.
-You can admire her beauty from the safety of the shore but as William Turner knew, who like Ulysses once fastened himself to a topmast to witness a winter storm first-hand, for the real thing, you need a ship.
-And so it came to be that through an emotional transfer, the lovers of the sea became ship-lovers.
+We can admire her beauty from the safety of the shore but as William Turner knew, who like Ulysses once fastened himself to a topmast, only to witness a winter storm first-hand, for the real thing, we need a ship.
+And so it came to be that through a process of emotional transfer, the lovers of the sea became ship-lovers.

-As James Joyce once hinted in his dedication to “Our sweet mother, the sea“, her sweetness is oft tempered with bitterness.
-Anyone who has tasted her fury knows how swiftly and unpredictably the idyll can turn into a nightmare, making foresight the seafarer’s cardinal virtue and experience (read: bad experiences) his most trusted guide.
+As James Joyce once hinted in his dedication to “Our sweet mother, the sea“, her sweetness can be tempered with bitterness.
+Anyone who has tasted her fury knows how swiftly and unpredictably the idyll can turn into a nightmare, making foresight the seafarer’s cardinal virtue, and experience (read: bad experiences) his most trusted guide.

 To make every sailing experience as enjoyable, as effortless, as magical as can be: the art of sailing is not so different from the art of living.

 Featured image from Mike Leigh’s Mr Tuner (2014) – the last journey of HMS Temeraire